shipt/segmented-arc-for-react-native/CONTRIBUTING.md

    - If you already submitted a PR and need to correct your user.name and/or user.email please do so and then use `git commit --amend --reset-author` and then `git push --force` to correct the PR.
 6. Request review from one of our maintainers.
 7. Get Approval.
 We'll let you know if there are any changes that are needed.
 8. Boom!
-You can merge your changes into Segmented Arc for React Native .
+You can merge your changes into Segmented Arc for React Native.

 Pull Requests: